 How do I apply?

 Because there is more interest than available space, LGS is selective.
 In order to create the best experience for each class, it is important that the class be as diverse as possible.
-LGS is looking for people representing all business sectors, for profit, non-profit and government; people with volunteer experience or no volunteer experience; both genders; all ages; all ethnicities and physical abilities.
+LGS is looking for people representing all business sectors, for profit, non-profit and government; people with volunteer experience or no volunteer experience; both genders; all ages; all ethnicity and physical abilities.
 Anyone interested in the program can apply at this web site.
-The deadline for application is right after Labor Day each year (please click on the ‘apply’ button at the top of this page for exact deadline).
+The deadline for application can be found by clicking the ‘apply’ button at the top of this page.
 Every applicant is interviewed by LGS alumni.
 Selection and notification of approximately 50 people is made in November.

 How much does it cost?

-Tuition is $3,750.
-There is a $200 discount if tuition is paid in full by the end of the acceptance year.
+Tuition is $3,750 and is due upon acceptance.
 Tuition includes an overnight retreat, 10 class days and a graduation ceremony for friends and family.
 Along with class materials, lunch, beverages and snacks are provided on each class day.
 Partial scholarships are available and are typically reserved for those representing a non-profit organization.
+Payment plans are available upon discussion with LGS Executive Director.